-In a post hoc change, we have presented five summary of findings tables, one for each comparison (Summary of findings for the main comparison; Summary of findings 2; Summary of findings 3; Summary of findings 4; Summary of findings 5).
+In a post hoc change, we have presented five summary of findings tables, one for each comparison (Summary of findings 1; Summary of findings 2; Summary of findings 3; Summary of findings 4; Summary of findings 5).

-Primary outcomes at the latest-reported time point are presented in the summary of findings tables (HRQoL, lung function (FEV1 (mL and % predicted separately), FVC (mL or % predicted), FEF25-75 (mL/s or % predicted) and adverse events from treatment).
+Primary outcomes at the latest-reported time point are presented in the summary of findings tables (HRQoL, lung function (FEV $1$ (mL and % predicted separately), FVC (mL or % predicted), FEF ${25-75}$ (mL/s or % predicted) and adverse events from treatment).